deric/pyscrlink/README.md

 Pyscrlink allows you to connect Scratch and bluetooth devices with the Linux OSes.
-It uses the Linux Bluetooth protocol stack [Bluez](http://www.bluez.org/) and [bluepy](https://github.com/IanHarvey/bluepy) to handle Bluetooth Low Energy (BLE) connections.
-It has been reported that pyscrlink connects Scratch 3.0 with micro:bit, LEGO WeDo, LEGO Boost and toio.
+It uses the Linux Bluetooth protocol stack [Bluez](http://www.bluez.org/) and [bleak](https://github.com/hbldh/bleak) to handle Bluetooth Low Energy (BLE) connections.
+It has been reported that pyscrlink connects Scratch 3.0 with micro:bit, LEGO WeDo, LEGO Boost, Intelino and toio.

 Until version v0.2.5, pyscrlink supported Bluetooth Classic protocol using [pybluez](https://github.com/pybluez/pybluez).
 Unfortunately, pybluez is not